lschiweck/LLM-NPC-Agents/README.md

 - **Combined** – Enable dialogues between NPCs, player moderation, role changes
 - **Context-injected** – Feed game events to characters or the Game Manager in real-time

-This makes the project ideal for **VR/game scenarios** requiring an **ensemble of intelligent NPCs** that dynamically respond to an evolving narrative.
+This makes the project ideal for **VR/game scenarios** requiring an **multiple intelligent NPCs** that dynamically respond to an evolving narrative.

 > ⚠️ **Important:** This project provides the framework and architecture for intelligent NPCs, but **prompt engineering is required** to make it work well for your specific use case.
 You will need to heavily customize the system prompts, Game Manager instructions, and character configurations to fit your game's narrative and desired NPC behaviors.
 The included prompts serve as examples and starting points.